Ordinarily we meet people face-to-face with a handshake. Sometimes we “meet” them over the phone. Sometimes we meet “friends” on FaceBook.

 THE PRISON INSIDE AND THE PRISON OUTSIDE

-On the drive home from the visit with Martin, I sensed in my bones that there was a very thin line between the maximum security prison-fortress equipped with its latest repressive technology and the one outside.
+During the eight hour drive home from the visit with Martin, I sensed again that there was a very thin line between the maximum security prison-fortress equipped with its latest technology and the one outside the walls.

 Martin was transferred back to Dennemora and solitary confinement.
-Martin kept the faith inside.
+He kept the faith inside.
 His Defense Committee kept the faith outside.

 - Gordon C. Stewart, Chaska, MN, April 1, 2017 (April Fools Day) – no joke!